Starling Problems

-A variety of starling problems can occur when they decide to nest within a residential or commercial structure.
-Starlings pose significant risk to property and can cause severe health hazards, especially in farming communities.
+A variety of starling problems can occur when they decide to nest within exhaust vents and soffits.
+Starlings pose significant risk to property and can cause health hazards due to their nesting habits and droppings.
 The following are some common starling problems and some warning signs for you to look out for:

 Property Damage